Chapter 111. General Provisions

 (14) “Domicile” means the place of abode of a person, where the person intends to remain and to which, if absent, the person intends to return.

-(16) “Funeral” includes burial or other disposition of the remains of a decedent, including the plot or tomb and other necessary incidents to the disposition of the remains.
+(16) “Funeral” includes the burial or other disposition of the remains of a decedent, any plot or tomb and other necessary incidents to the disposition of the remains, any memorial ceremony or other observance and related expenses.

-(17) “General devise” means a devise chargeable generally on the estate of a testator and not distinguishable from other parts thereof or not so given as to amount to a specific devise.
+(17) “General devise” means a devise chargeable generally on the estate of a testator so that the devise is not distinguishable from other parts of the estate and does not constitute a specific devise.

-(18) “Heir” means any person, including the surviving spouse, who is entitled under intestate succession to the property of a decedent who died wholly or partially intestate.
+(18) “Heir” means any person who is or would be entitled under intestate succession to property of a person upon that person’s death.

 (19) “Interested person” includes heirs, devisees, children, spouses, creditors and any others having a property right or claim against the estate of a decedent that may be affected by the proceeding.
-It also includes fiduciaries representing interested persons.
+“Interested person” also includes fiduciaries representing interested persons.

 (20) “Intestate” means one who dies without leaving a valid will, or the circumstance of dying without leaving a valid will, effectively disposing of all the estate.